You don’t have to launch your own ecommerce website to sell your product online – there are alternatives.

 Habimana is a Rwandan, Europe-raised, Pan African-based entrepreneur with a background in fashion.

 Threads is an initiative by marketing agency, Nonzero, in collaboration with Standard Bank, with the aim of boosting South Africa’s up-and-coming fashion designers.
-The 12-week programme, curated by the University Cattolica of Milan, focusses on the business operations of a fashion enterprise from financing and retaining employees, to lean manufacturing and ecommerce, as well as specialised procurement methods and marketing.
+The 12-week programme, curated by the University Cattolica of Milan, focuses on the business operations of a fashion enterprise from financing and retaining employees, to lean manufacturing and ecommerce, as well as specialised procurement methods and marketing.

 It is taught simultaneously from four regional classroom hubs: Cape Town, Johannesburg, Durban and Port Elizabeth.
 The entrepreneurs’ businesses range from jewellery and luxury shoe brands to belts and handbag design houses and denim wear brands.